justnonamenoname/lifeticle/readme.md

 Particles continue to remain in the brain.
 If we consider the moment of loss of consciousness, a person can feel nothing during sleep or fainting as well.
 Theoretically, recovery is possible from any level (not referring to technical feasibility at this time).
-One might assume death as the separation of surrounding atoms from the central particle, but for whom or for what, and why should this be defined as death?
+One might assume death as the separation of surrounding atoms from the lifeticle, but for whom or for what, and why should this be defined as death?
-If in a religious sense, and there are flying angels watching over this process, what happens if they fail to oversee it?
+If in a religious sense, and there are angels, what happens if they don't come?
 But there is no reason to believe such angels exist.
 If we are in a virtual reality, then the computer in the base reality must oversee this, but what if it doesn't?
 But in base reality, we could question - are we in a virtual reality?
 What makes this question lead nowhere and be meaningless.